-Property Name Anticipated Number of New Vouchers to be Project-Based Description of Project Wexford Village 20 During FY2016, DSHA completed the substantial renovation of Wexford Village, a 60 unit Low Income Housing Tax Credit (LIHTC) property, in Laurel, Delaware.
-The project based vouchers began utilization and the project was finished per the timeline.
-DSHA had 21 households on the waiting list with only 20 PBV slots available.
-Since Wexford Village was renovated with the use of some Federal HOME funds, we are not allowed to charge the Project Based Voucher residents 35%.
-DSHA can only have these residents pay 30% of their adjust gross income towards rent.
-Because of this, Wexford Village MTW residents will not be contributing to any escrow account and DSHA policies regarding escrow are not applicable to them.
-Since DSHA still wants these residents to have the opportunity to grow self-sufficient through the MTW program, they will still participant in the MTW case management, financial literacy, etc. They just will not be contributing to an escrow account.
-Mifflin Meadows 54 DSHA submitted an application for the Rental Assistance Demonstration Program (RAD) on July 6, 2015 for five (5) public housing developments (four AMP#'s) including: Liberty Court (DE004000012); McLane Gardens (DE004000005); Peach Circle and Holly Square (DE004000019); and Mifflin Meadows (DE004000003) with a total of 268 units.
+Property Name Anticipated Number of New Vouchers to be Project-Based Description of Project Mifflin Meadows 54 DSHA submitted an application for the Rental Assistance Demonstration Program (RAD) on July 6, 2015 for five (5) public housing developments (four AMP#'s) including: Liberty Court (DE004000012); McLane Gardens (DE004000005); Peach Circle and Holly Square (DE004000019); and Mifflin Meadows (DE004000003) with a total of 268 units.
 The application was based on significant renovations needed at Liberty Court and minimal renovations at the other developments.
 HUD issued a Commitment to enter into a Housing Assistance Payments (CHAP) on November 20, 2015.
-DSHA is in the process of completing the required steps necessary to complete the conversion to RAD.
-McLane Gardens 50 See Explanation under Mifflin Meadows Peach Circle & Holly Square 56 See Explanation under Mifflin Meadows Liberty Court 100 Due structural damage with 8 Liberty Court Units, the application
+Please note that DSHA previously applied for RAD at Mifflin Meadows, McLane Gardens, Peach Circle and Holly Square.
+Although a CHAP was issued, DSHA was not able to proceed through the closing process due to the timing of LIHTC Applications and financing.
+DSHA will be reviewing these properties to see if a new application can and will be submitted during FY2019.
+McLane Gardens 50 See Explanation under Mifflin Meadows Peach Circle & Holly Square 56 See Explanation under Mifflin Meadows Liberty Court 100 Due to structural damage with 8 Liberty Court Units, the application submitted by DSHA for RAD included 100 units versus 108 units.
+Anticipated Total New Vouchers to be Project-Based 260 Anticipated Total Number of Project- Based Vouchers Committed at the End of the Fiscal Year